 Trust me, making pizza this way is even quicker than getting it from your local takeaway.
-Plus, you can load it up with your favourite healthy vegan toppings!
-Here’s what I added to my pizza:
+Plus, you can load it up with your favourite healthy vegan toppings.

 My tips for making perfect pizza at home:

-- Use the grill setting of your oven: this ensures your crust is crispy and slightly charred, just like traditional pizza!
-Also, it cooks a lot quicker this way, minimising the time I have to wait before I can eat it 😉
+- Use the grill/broiler setting of your oven.
+This ensures your crust is crispy and slightly charred, just like traditional pizza!
+Also, it cooks a lot quicker this way, minimising the time you have to wait before eating it 🙂

 - 1 Naan I used garlic + coriander naan